-- The assigned adjudicator, or Central Operations (see OCPM 6.5.11 for the address and mail stop) if the case is unassigned; - The appellant(s); and - In Parts A, B, and C appeals: - ➤ If a hearing has been scheduled, all other parties who were sent a copy of the notice of hearing; - If a hearing has not been scheduled and the QIC issued a reconsideration, all other parties who were sent a copy of the notice of reconsideration; or - ➤ If a hearing has not been scheduled and the request for reconsideration was escalated to OMHA, any party that filed a request for reconsideration or was found liable for the services at issue subsequent to the initial determination.
+- The assigned adjudicator, or Central Operations (see OCPM 6.5.11 for the address and mail stop) if the case is unassigned; - The appellant(s); and - In Parts A, B, and C appeals, all other parties who were sent a copy of the notice of hearing, if a hearing has been scheduled.
+If no hearing has been scheduled, all other parties who were sent a copy of the notice of reconsideration.